dieghernan/dieghernan.github.io/collections/_posts/2022-03-03-insetmaps.md

 excerpt: A common challenge when creating maps is how to include an inset map on your visualization.
-An inset map is a smaller map usually included on a corner that may provide additional context to the overall map, or may include map units than won't be usually represented properly.
+An inset map is a smaller map usually included on a corner that may provide additional context to the overall map, or may include map units that would not usually be represented properly.
 tags:
   - r_bloggers
   - rstats